 What is a Webinar?

 Webinars are convenient virtual learning tools available to anyone with an internet connection.
 Like real-world seminars, webinars are educational in purpose.
-They can take the form of a prepared lecture, panel interview, or live Q&A session, and can be live-streamed and available on-demand.
+They can take the form of a prepared lecture, panel interview, or live Q&A session and can be live-streamed and available on demand.

-Benefits of Webinars for Business
+The Benefits of Webinars for Business

-- Webinars offer high value to attendees.
 Who doesn’t want to learn something new from the comfort of their own home or office?
 Speakers can also attend from anywhere in the world, making it easier for you to secure top industry professionals and thought leaders, no matter where your company is located.

-- Webinars rank among the most useful content formats.
 Webinars and videos were ranked as the most effective content delivery channel by 26% of sales and marketing professionals, second only to websites and landing pages.

-- Webinars have a long lifespan.
 Record this valuable material and serve it up on-demand as evergreen content.

 1. Panel Webinars